You have not accepted cookies yet

 The RemCo consists of a minimum of three and a maximum of four members.
 The Supervisory board elects a member of the Supervisory board to be the Chair of the Remuneration committee.
 The primary task of the RemCo is to assist and advise the Supervisory Board in fulfilling its responsibilities by establishing and maintaining competitive and fair remuneration policies for the Executive Board of Arcadis NV.
 The remuneration task includes, amongst other things, that the RemCo advises the Supervisory Board on remuneration of the members of the Executive Board including the remuneration structure and the amount of fixed and variable components of the remuneration as well as on the allocation of options and shares under the existing Arcadis Incentive plans.
 The committee also has the task of annually preparing the remuneration report.

 The RemCo meets at least twice a year.

 The present composition of the RemCo as well as information about its members is provided here.
 The RemCo has its own charter.

 Selection Committee (ASC)

 The ASC consists of a minimum of three and a maximum of four members.
 The task of the ASC is to assist and advise the Supervisory Board in fulfilling its responsibilities by preparing the selection and nomination of the Executive and Supervisory Board members of Arcadis NV.
 This selection task of the ASC includes, amongst other things, that the ASC prepares the selection criteria and appointment procedures for members of the Executive Board and Supervisory Board, advises on the size and composition of the Executive Board and Supervisory Board and evaluates the functioning of individual members of these Boards.
 The committee also prepares succession plans for top management.
-The chairperson of the Supervisory Board is the elected chairperson of the ASC.
+The Chair of the Supervisory Board is the elected Chair of the ASC.